GameWithPixels/pixels-js/packages/pixels-web-connect/DOC.md

 The [`Pixel`](
     ../classes/_systemic_games_pixels_web_connect.Pixel.html
 ) class offer several ways to access that value:
-- Get the last know roll state value with the `rollState` accessor.
+- Get the last known roll state value with the `rollState` accessor.
 - Subscribe to "roll" or "rollState" events with `addEventListener()`.

 The `rollState` accessor is only useful when needing to query the last know